Croat79/EmThreat/README.md

 ![EmThreat Logo](https://imgur.com/Hv703W4.png)

 # PROD NOTES
-Build a utility to cure data.
-- Must be built to allow switching between curing for domains and for paths.
-- Will support new-line separated data and CSV files.

-The wrong function is currently called in emthreat.py.
-It should be demo_fetch, not csv_fetch.

-- MAGIC could check filetype and automatically choose the right function.

 Demo fetch is to be used for local databases.
 It's called as such because it was used to demo the program.
 It will be re-named and updated soon.